shogundevel/shark/README.md

 To port a GS game to Ren'Py start by launching renpy and creating a new empty project, then replace the generated 'game/script.rpy' with the file 'template/script.rpy' found in the shark SDK directory.

-Next compile the shark system library and the 'renpygameshark' library using the 'rpy' target of the compiler:
+Next compile the shark system library and the 'renpysharkgame' library using the 'rpy' target of the compiler:

 > shark tool compile rpy lib/libpythonsystem/system.shk out/system.rpy

-> shark tool compile rpy lib/librenpygameshark/shark.shk out/shark.rpy
+> shark tool compile rpy lib/librenpysharkgame/shark.shk out/shark.rpy

 Copy those files to your game's directory and you've got a basic renpy environment to run your game code.